African women die of breast cancer within five years in three out of five cases, compared to early diagnosis in developed countries.

 A total of 54 countries in Africa participate in ECHO sessions

 "Our footprint is quite significant across the African continent," said Dr. Kisia.
 "This is important because African countries have been working hard to increase digitization across their countries, to increase internet access across the countries.
-So, what ECHO is doing is leveraging on that infrastructure to make sure that this content flowing through that infrastructure where healthcare workers can get the information that they need from a trusted human network."
+So, what ECHO is doing is leveraging on that infrastructure to make sure there is content flowing through that infrastructure where healthcare workers can get the information that they need from a trusted human network."

 Bridging the Healthcare Gap

 Dr. Kisia said that they had conversations with 19 ministries of health in Africa about their top priorities, and when it came to top priorities, they had various categories of diseases.
-The first was infectious diseases, where you discussed HIV, TB, malaria, diarrheal diseases, and antimicrobial resistance.
+The first was infectious diseases, where they discussed HIV, TB, malaria, diarrheal diseases, and antimicrobial resistance.
 In the second category, she said, we're talking about non-communicable diseases such as diabetes, hypertension, mental health issues, and cancer.
 The other significant issues are maternal and child health, nutrition, and food security.
 Cancer has a significant impact on mortality and morbidity in Africa.

 "We talk about moving knowledge instead of moving people."